usnistgov/800-63-3/sp800-63-3/sec3_definitions.md

 A process that allows for the conveyance of identity and authentication information across a set of networked systems.

 #### Federation Assurance Level
-An ordinal describing the robustness of the assertion protocol utilized by the federation to communicate authentication and attribute information (if applicable) to a relying party.
+An category describing the assertion protocol utilized by the federation to communicate authentication and attribute information (if applicable) to a relying party.

 #### Identity
 An attribute or set of attributes that uniquely describe a subject within a given context.

 #### Identity Assurance Level (IAL)
-An ordinal that conveys the degree of confidence that the applicant’s claimed identity is their real identity.
+A category that conveys the degree of confidence that the applicant’s claimed identity is their real identity.

 #### Identity Proofing
 The process by which a CSP and a Registration Authority (RA) collect and verify information about a person for the purpose of issuing credentials to that person.